well1791/belief-systems/chapters/chapter01.md

-## What is “belief system”?
+## What is a belief system?

-Let's imagine we're talking about politics, relationships, travels and so on but, while we are talking, you notice that I use some words in a strange way, maybe words like: existence, morality, love, hapiness, etc. After a few minutes of conversation, it seems that the meaning of those words are quite the same to what you already know but, at the same time you know it's not exactly the same, instead, you could say it's quite different.
-This is clearly a case of uncertainty, so, at this point of the conversation you should ask yourself at least one of these questions:
+Let's imagine we're talking about politics, relationships, travels, and so on but, while we are talking, you notice that I use some words in a strange way, maybe words like existence, morality, love, happiness, etc. After a few minutes of conversation, it seems that the meaning of those words is quite the same as what you already know but, at the same time you know it's not the same, instead, you could say it's quite different.
+This is a case of uncertainty, so, at this point in the conversation you should ask yourself at least one of these questions:

   * Are you understanding exactly what I'm trying to explain?
   * About the differences of meaning on words.
 How much can they change the intentional meaning of the entire conversation?
   * Would it be right if you explore the uncertainty of the meaning just by listening?
   * Should you ask for a concrete definition for any of the words that you notice aren't exactly what you think you know?

-That is the kind of problems you get thanks to ambiguity but, let me share a couple more of examples so you see to what extend this kind of issues are common.
+That is the kind of problem you get thanks to ambiguity but, let me share a couple more examples so you see to what extent this kind of issue is common.

 #### Operation or Sign

 We know these rules of mathematics are true:

-  * All real numbers can be either positive or negative, or zero.
+  * All real numbers can be either positive or negative or zero.
-  * Addition is an operation that depend on two numbers.
+  * Addition is an operation that depends on two numbers.

 But, here is the catch, we use the symbol "+" to denote both: the positive sign and the addition operation.
-Believe it or not, both words: sign and operation; mean two different things and yet somehow we use them in the same sentence as if they were the same without any apparent problem.
+Believe it or not, both words: sign and operation; mean two different things, and yet somehow we use them in the same sentence as if they were the same without any apparent problem.
 However, the case here is that there is an ambiguity, so let's see an example:

   * x = 2 + 4

 And answer this question: The symbol "+" is a sign or an operation?

-Ok, that was an easy one, it clearly is an operation.
+Ok, that was an easy one, it is an operation.
 Let's change things a little bit:

   * x = 3 - 5 + 7

 Here is the question: Which symbol is a sign and which one is an operation?
-This time the answer might be not so clear, unless you already know how to deal with this kind of situations of course.
+This time the answer might be not so clear unless you already know how to deal with this kind of situation of course.
 However, if you need to explain this case to someone who is learning maths for the first time, it could be quite difficult.
 Let's see if we can apply the rules that we have defined already to help us solve this problem.

   * If all real numbers but zero can be either positive or negative then, all numbers but zero have a sign, therefore; real numbers can be written with their respective sign as one single entity.
-  * If addition is an operation that depend on two numbers, and the set of numbers includes the set of real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.
+  * If the addition is an operation that depends on two numbers, and the set of numbers includes the set of real numbers, and real numbers can be written with their respective sign then, the arguments for the addition operation can be written with their respective sign.

 The propositions above means that it's perfectly valid to write the exercise like this:

   * x = +3 + -5 + +7

-In fact you could write this in a calculator and you would get the right result.
-Also, just to clarify, we are using the "+" symbol to express explicitly both the sign and the operation but, as you may have noticed, the mix of symbols between signs and operations difficults the reading.
+You could write this in a calculator and you would get the right result.
+Also, just to clarify, we are using the "+" symbol to express explicitly both the sign and the operation but, as you may have noticed, the mix of symbols between signs and operations difficult the reading.
 So, let's define a different symbol for the addition operation: "⊕", the symbol could be anything, I'm just suggesting something that's not quite common in use, anyway, let's see how this little change affects the reading:

   * x = +3 ⊕ -5 ⊕ +7

 Finally!
-It's completely clear now, in fact, if the exercise was a multiplication we wouldn't have any issues reading it, because there is an explicit and not ambigous symbol for multiplication:
+It's completely clear now, in fact, if the exercise was a multiplication we wouldn't have any issues reading it because there is an explicit and not ambiguous symbol for multiplication:

   * x = +3 * -5 * +7

-In this entire example, the ambiguity of the "+" symbol have two meanings: sign and operation, and each meaning has a concrete definition but, once we defined a unique symbol "⊕" and "+" for "operation" and "sign" respectively then, the reading improved drastically.
+In this entire example, the ambiguity of the "+" symbol has two meanings: sign and operation, and each meaning have a concrete definition but, once we defined a unique symbol "⊕" and "+" for "operation" and "sign" respectively then, the reading improved drastically.

 The next example doesn't have a defined set of meanings, nor it has a specific one defined.